kgxsz/devops-101/part-three/README.md

         aws cloudformation create-stack --stack-name infrastructure --template-body "file://./infrastructure-template.json"

 - take a look at the AWS web console, after a little while you should see two EC2 instances being created
-- check the status on the Cloudformation task with:
+- check the status on the CloudFormation task with:

         aws cloudformation describe-stacks

-    When Cloudformation has created the infrastructure stack, we can view the outputs with the above command.
+    When CloudFormation has created the infrastructure stack, we can view the outputs with the above command.
 You should see something like this:

     ```
     OUTPUTS	CIMasterPublicIp	XX.XX.XX.XX